JetBrains/intellij-sdk-docs/reference_guide/internal_actions/internal_ui_inspector.md

 For example, to get information about the _Build Project_ button's icon (hammer) on the toolbar (highlighted in green), put the mouse cursor on the icon and press <kbd>Control/Cmd</kbd>+<kbd>Alt</kbd> while clicking the mouse.

-The _UI Inspector_ displays that the icon has the internal path `Allcons.Actions.Compile`:
+The _UI Inspector_ displays that the icon has the internal path `AllIcons.Actions.Compile`:

 ![Internal Icon Info](img/internal_uii_icon_info.png)